elenacramer/HR_Analysis/blog/blog.md

 ![cdi](cdi.png)

  Average CDI for people who are looking for job change is less.
 Hence, people from cities with an higher development index are less likely to look for job change.
-A reason for that might be that cities with a low CDI have less job opportunity.
-This observation is also confirmed when looking at the correlation between the target variable and the CDI variable which is -0.342-
+A reason for that might be that cities with a low CDI have fewer job opportunities.
+This observation is also confirmed when looking at the correlation between the target variable and the CDI variable which is -0.342.

  ## Conclusion